 The Trustees consider that maintaining a minimum cash reserve equal to three months of regular expenditure is desirable for the ongoing work of the Charity to cover the payment of the quarterly support to GCP and creditors as they fall due.
-As at 31st March 2021, the Cash in Bank amounted to £17,329 and is considered adequate.
+As at 31st March 2022, the Cash in Bank amounted to £21,715 and is considered adequate.
 The capital fund, representing the investments held, is used for generating income and capital growth that can be expended to support the objectives of the Charity.
 The Trustees have the authority to sell investments and transfer the proceeds to the operating fund.
-The Trustees will continue to keep the reserves policy under careful review, particularly in light of the financial repercussions of the coronavirus pandemic.
+The Trustees will continue to keep the reserves policy under careful review, particularly in light of the financial repercussions of the coronavirus pandemic and the current unsettled economic situation.